-The 2016-2017 school year is cycle 1 of our two-year curriculum cycle
+The 2016-2017 school year is cycle 1 of our two-year curriculum cycle.

-The history curriculum engenders a curiosity about Britain’s past and that of the wider world.
+The history curriculum engenders a curiosity about Britain’s past and that of the FullSizeRenderwider world.
 Children are encouraged to ask questions, think critically, weigh evidence and develop judgement in a range of historical contexts.
 They are given the freedom to explore their own questions, carry out research and manage extended tasks.
 The children will learn about the lives of individuals and groups of people from the past, learning to empathise with different people’s viewpoints and analysing important historical events.
 Children will make links between these events and themselves, thinking about principles that can be applied to their own lives and understanding how past events have shaped the modern world.

 The geography curriculum aims to inspire in pupils a curiosity and fascination about the world and its people.
 Classroom experiences equip pupils with knowledge about diverse places, people and natural and human environments, together with a deep understanding of the earth’s key physical and human processes.
 The children will develop a range of geographical and personal skills through their work in this subject, for example organising and running fieldwork projects.
 There will be space for children to ask and explore their own geographical questions.